Holi Puja Rituals of Holi, Holika Dahan

 He tries to murder the prince on several occasions but fails each time.

-Finally, the king’s sister Holika who is said to be immune to burning sits with the boy inside a fire.
+Finally, the king’s sister Holika, believed to be immune to fire, sits with the boy inside the flames.

 However, the prince emerges unhurt, while his aunt burns in the fire and dies.

-Holi Dahan remembers this event, and huge bonfires are burnt on the eve of Holi
+Holi Dahan commemorates this event, and people burn huge bonfires on the eve of Holi

 as a symbolic representation of Holika’s cremation.

-Moreover , the festival is also associated with the eternal love of Krishna and Radha,
+The festival also celebrates the eternal love of Krishna and Radha, and so, people celebrate Holi over 16 days

 People from all groups whether young, old, children use with colors, colored solution and water guns, water balloons filled with colored water, and other creative means to color their each other.